 Ramsbottom Heritage Society was formed in 1987 and is a registered charity number 1019587

-Ramsbottom Heritage Society was formed in 1987.
-We are an active society and in addition to monthly meetings with speakers on subjects connected to the area, we organise guided walks.
+We are an active society holding monthly meetings with speakers on subjects connected to the area or of historical interest.
 We encourage members and others to record the present time by photographing changes in the town, to research the past (and if possible publish the findings) and to record the memories of our older citizens.
 Our area of interest is defined by the limits of the old (pre 1974) Ramsbottom Urban District Council- Edenfield, Holcombe, Holcombe Brook, Ramsbottom, Shuttleworth, Stubbins, Summerseat and Turn, though anyone, whether living in this area or exiled further afield is welcome to join the Society.
 Benefits include a free twice yearly news magazine and full programme information.
 Our website has an extensive photographic collection of old images of Ramsbottom, as well as recent photographs.
 There are also oral tapes, historic maps, articles from the news magazines and research.

 Welcome to Ramsbottom, a small friendly town founded in the Georgian era from scattered farmsteads and the hamlet of Nuttall.